Cypress Farm and Gardens

 (Image by Mick Barrow)

 This is the time of the year when the garden starts the parade of fall colour leading up to our winter favourites such as the Daphne collection with fragrance and colour splashes.
 Our early purple beard iris and flowering quince along with the Formosan cherry herald spring that is just around the corner.
+Two large Formosan cherries (Prunus formosiana) are our earliest cherries flowering from late July through August.

 Image: Flowering Quince (Chenomeles winter red)